Download the entire Student Handbook in Adobe Acrobat PDF format.

 Students should be in attendance from the beginning of the day (7:50) until dismissal (2:20).
 Students who arrive late must be accompanied by a parent who is to sign the student in at the main office.
 Any student who arrives after 7:50 is considered late.
 Students in grades 4-8 who acquire eight (8) late days will be given a detention to be served on the following school day.
 Students in grades 1-3 who acquire eight late days will be given a lunch detention.

 When a student is absent, the parent/guardian must call the school office by 8:30.

 A student who is absent from school is required to bring a written excuse signed by their parent/guardian, stating the dates and reason for the absence.

-Only one alternate education experience per year, (i.e. high school visit) will be marked as an excused absence.
+Only one alternate education experience per year, (i.e. high school visit) is permitted per year.